 Federer outlasts Kyrgios to set up Nadal final in Miami

-MIAMI: Roger Federer needed more than three hours to outlast Nick Kyrgios 7-6(9) 6-7(9) 7-6(5) in a pulsating Miami Open semi-final on Friday to set up another mouthwatering final clash with Rafa Nadal.
+Roger Federer needed more than three hours to outlast Nick Kyrgios 7-6(9) 6-7(9) 7-6(5) in a pulsating Miami Open semifinal on Friday to set up another mouthwatering final clash with Rafal Nadal.

 The Swiss, who has won two of his last three tournaments including the Australian Open, had to dig deep to get through a second straight test after fending off a match point in his quarter-final victory over Tomas Berdych.

-Nadal, who lost all four of his previous Miami Open finals, will be out to snap a run of three straight defeats against Federer, including in the Melbourne final and at Indian Wells.
+Nadal, who lost all four of his previous Miami Open finals, will be out to snap a run of three straight defeats to Federer, including in the Melbourne final and at Indian Wells.

-The fifth-seeded Spaniard did not face a break point against Fognini and put his opponent's serve under pressure throughout the 90-minute match.
+The fifth-seeded Spaniard, with a display of powerful serving and opportunistic returns, did not face a break point against Fognini and put his opponent's serve under pressure throughout the 90-minute match.

 "I was missing a lot of balls," Fognini said.
 "I give him a present of the first set.
 I was playing really bad."

-The Italian came to life in the second set, especially in a stretch where he fended off five break points during his first two service games.
+The Italian came to life in the second set, including a stretch where he fended off five break points during his first two service games.